Skelly0/Publicia/documentation/Publicia Documentation.md

 - **Image Analysis**: Can process, store, and analyze images related to the lore using vision-capable models.
 - **Conversation Memory**: Remembers conversation history for contextual responses and context-aware searching.
 - **Multiple AI Models**: Supports various AI models with automatic fallback and retry mechanisms.
 - **Google Doc Integration**: Can fetch and index content from Google Docs, automatically detecting changes using content hashing.
+Also supports designating a specific channel where posted Google Doc links will be automatically added/refreshed.
 - **Role-Playing**: Maintains character as Publicia while providing information.
 - **File Management**: Allows listing and retrieving stored documents and lorebooks.